Last Updated on by Catherine Tobsing

 This will signal to the bird that everybody in the household can make good things happen when they come close.

-Next, we need to add full spectrum lighting no higher than 6 inches over the cage on a timer.
+Next, we need to add bright or full spectrum lighting no higher than 6 inches over the cage on a timer.

 Your bird is expecting “equatorial” light cycles but is getting North American light cycles that change daily.